MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail3originaldisplayname-canonical-property.md

 ## Remarks

-If the value of the **dispidEmail3AddrType** ( [PidLidEmail3AddressType](pidlidemail3addresstype-canonical-property.md)) property is "SMTP", the value of the respective **dispidEmail3OriginalDisplayName** property should equal the value of the respective **dispidEmail3EmailAddress** ( [PidLidEmail3EmailAddress](pidlidemail3emailaddress-canonical-property.md)).
+If the value of the **dispidEmail3AddrType** ([PidLidEmail3AddressType](pidlidemail3addresstype-canonical-property.md)) property is "SMTP", the value of the respective **dispidEmail3OriginalDisplayName** property should equal the value of the respective **dispidEmail3EmailAddress** ([PidLidEmail3EmailAddress](pidlidemail3emailaddress-canonical-property.md)).
 The purpose of this property is to display an alternative user-friendly address that is equivalent to the one in the **dispidEmail3EmailAddress**.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)